 Results show that the main oxidants in the river water, since it is well oxygenated and contains some nitrate, are rapidly removed upon infiltration in the anoxic aquifer environment.
-There are no indications that this removal is caused by the oxidation of iron sulphides (pyrite) in the sediment, since there is no increase of sulfate observed, but instead a decrease that corresponds with the mixing of the river water with the sulfate-depleted ambient groundwater.
+There are no indications that this removal is caused by the oxidation of iron sulphides (pyrite) in the sediment, since there is no increase of sulphate observed, but instead a decrease that corresponds with the mixing of the river water with the sulphate-depleted ambient groundwater.
 Similarly, the concentrations of arsenic, a constituent that could be mobilised upon pyrite oxidation, do not increase during river water injection.
-Instead, the concentrations remain well below the concentrations in the ambient groundwater (~10 μ g/L) and appear to be mainly controlled by the dilution of ambient groundwater by mixing with the infiltrated river water which is low in arsenic (<2 μ g/L).
+Instead, the concentrations remain well below the concentrations in the ambient groundwater (~10 $\mu$ g/L) and appear to be mainly controlled by the dilution of ambient groundwater by mixing with the infiltrated river water which is low in arsenic (<2 $\mu$ g/L).
 No arsenic increase was recorded in groundwater during the previous injection trial in 2017.
 The only monitoring well in which a water quality change, caused by the injection trial could be recorded, was nearby well GPE065 (i.e., all other monitoring wells were too far away).
-A decrease in arsenic was observed in this well in both the 2017 and 2019 injection trial.
+A decrease in arsenic was observed in this well in all three injection trials in 2017, 2019 and 2020.
 This is because ambient groundwater has higher arsenic than the infiltration water.